DavidYeLuo/ViralSurvivor/README.md

 ## Game Description
 [TODO: Description of the game.
 What is it about?
 What's the core gameplay loop?
 What makes it unique or interesting on the jam theme?]
+Search for lost balloons in the darkness while being hunted by large groups of zombies.

 ## How to Play?
 [Instructions on how to play the game.
 Assume player doesn't have prior knowledge]